 This exercise strengthens the low trapezius muscles and serratus anterior as well as opens up the shoulders and chest.

 – Stand with your back to the wall and try to keep your upper back and buttocks in contact with the wall and walk your feet out about 12 inches from the wall.

-– Bend your elbows to 90 degrees, so that your hands are pointing towards your head, and try to press your forearms against the wall (this may be an uncomfortable position when you first start performing this exercise, don’t give up!).
+– Bend your elbows to 90 degrees so that your hands are pointing up, and try to press your forearms against the wall (this may be an uncomfortable position when you first start performing this exercise)

-– Slowly slide your arms up towards your head and then back down the wall by squeezing your shoulder blades together.
+– Slowly slide your arms up the wall and then back down the wall.

 – Begin with 1 set of 10 repetitions and work your way up to 3 sets of 10 repetitions.

 We hope you enjoyed these shoulder impingement exercises and that they will work for you.